 GeneCards Summary for ALDH8A1 Gene

-ALDH8A1 (Aldehyde Dehydrogenase 8 Family, Member A1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by Retinoic Acid.
-GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on the aldehyde or oxo group of donors, NAD or NADP as acceptor.
-An important paralog of this gene is ALDH1A2.
+ALDH8A1 (Aldehyde Dehydrogenase 8 Family Member A1) is a Protein Coding gene.
+Among its related pathways are Signaling by Retinoic Acid and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on the aldehyde or oxo group of donors, NAD or NADP as acceptor.
+An important paralog of this gene is ALDH1L1.

 UniProtKB/Swiss-Prot for ALDH8A1 Gene